-Included with your stove is the Burley 'Thank You Kit'\, which typically contains:-
+Included with your stove is the Burley 'Thank You Kit', which typically contains: -

-- A Spanner to attach and adjust the tension of the air control lever - A Coaster to protect the top of your stove (round disc) - A Moisture Meter to ensure your wood is dry. - Stove Paint in case you prefer black handles or ever need to touch up any paint work - A Heat Resistant Glove - Scoop for removing ash - An Allen Key should you wish to adjust the door handle - A Mug to enjoy a cup of tea whilst admiring the fantastic flame picture
+- A Spanner to attach and adjust the tension of the air control lever. - A Coaster to protect the top of your stove. - A digital Moisture Meter to ensure your wood is dry for a clean efficient burn. - Glass Cleaner - Stove Paint in case you prefer black handles or ever need to touch up any paint work. - A heatproof Glove - A scoop for removing ash. - An Allen Key should you wish to adjust the door handle. - A Mug to enjoy a cup of tea whilst admiring the fantastic flame picture.